-Eligible Uses: Funds will be used on qualified expenditures described in Section 3.02 of this document

-- Occupancy Requirements: Funds will be used for households that meet the income requirements described in Section 3.03 of this document - Disqualified Individuals and Disqualified Businesses: Each Applicant must not be a Disqualified Individual or Disqualified Business as described in Section 8.01 of this document - Set-Asides: Funds will be awarded to Qualified Projects that qualify for set-asides or as otherwise described in Section 4.03 of this document
+- Eligible Uses: Funds will be used on qualified expenditures described in Section 3.02 of this document. - Occupancy Requirements: Funds will be used for households that meet the income requirements described in Section 3.03 of this document. - Disqualified Individuals and Disqualified Businesses: Each Applicant must not be a Disqualified Individual or Disqualified Business as described in Section 8.01 of this document.